eISSN: 2707-2797

 Karima Madbouhi, Lalla Ouafae Cherkaoui

 PAMJ-CM.
 2021; 6:23.
-Published 16 Jul 2021 | doi:10.11604/pamj-cm.2021.6.23.30435
+Published 16 Jul 2021 | DOI: 10.11604/pamj-cm.2021.6.23.30435

 A 26-year-old male who had a history of trauma to the right eye 6 years ago that manifested in damage to the retina, causing chorioretinitis sclopetaria.
 His visual acuity was counting fingers in his right eye and 20/20 in his left eye.
 Intraocular pressure was normal in both eyes.
 Ophthalmic examination the retina showed a large fibrogliotic lesion associated with hyperpigmentation (figure 1).
 The left eye and the rest of the physical examination were entirely normal.
 Sclopetaria is a secondary outcome of a decelerating object passing at a high velocity adjacent to the sclera.
 While passing close to the globe, after shock forces are generated, rupturing of the choroid and retina occurs (concussion type of injury).
 The sclera remains intact.
 Vitreous hemorrhage may occur.
 The process usually ends up with a white fibrous scar and/or retinal pigmentary alterations that are often the final findings in this situation.
 The location is mostly at the site adjacent to the trajectory combined with part of the macula.

-Corresponding author
+Corresponding Author

 Karima Madbouhi, Université Mohammed V Souissi, Ophtalmologie A, Hôpital des Spécialités, Centre Hospitalier Universitaire Rabat, Rabat, Morocco (karima.madbouhi@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.